karinahuizar/karinahuizar/README.md

 - Bootstrap
 - Material-UI

 🚀 My journey began with an intensive coding bootcamp called SheCodes.io, where I learned the fundamentals of web development and established a strong foundation.
-Since then, I've had the privilege of working on exciting projects, where I've leveraged my skills to build responsive and visually appealing websites and web applications.

 🎯 My goal is to continue growing as a developer and contribute to innovative projects that have a real impact on users.
 I thrive in collaborative environments and am always eager to learn and adapt to new challenges.

 🌟 Let's connect!
 I'm open to networking, discussing exciting job opportunities, or just chatting about the latest developments in the tech world.
-Feel free to reach out; I'd love to connect with like-minded professionals.
+Feel free to reach out!

 📫 How to reach me: karinahuizar@gmail.com